zyonet/coding-notes/README.rst

 How to deploy to github pages
 -----------------------------
-In a nutshell: Make use of git ``post-commit`` hook to automate the deploying process.
+In a nutshell: make use of git ``post-commit`` hook to automate the deploying process.

-Download and take a look at example post-commit file which has been used by this project:
+Download and take a look at example ``post-commit`` file which has been used by this project:

 :download:`post-commit.sh <_static/downloads/post-commit.sh>`